Hook: The Lesson That Cost Me $7,000

 19. Rest Is a Weapon

-Story: On a 4-day shoot, I bragged about sleepless “hustle”—then forgot critical shots and snapped at the crew.
-A 20-minute nap would’ve saved both my mood and the footage.
+On a 4-day shoot, I bragged about sleepless “hustle”—then forgot critical shots and snapped at the crew.

-Key Takeaway: Exhaustion isn’t dedication—it’s self-sabotage in a hustle costume.
+Key Takeaway: Exhaustion isn’t dedication.
+It’s self-sabotage in a hustle costume.

-Group 4: Digital Age Survival Skills (Tested in Real Life)
+📱 Group 4: Digital Age Survival (Reality-Tested)

 20. Phones Belong in Pockets

-Story: At a crew wrap dinner, everyone was scrolling—except the veteran DP, who sat quietly sipping his drink.
-He caught my eye and said, “If you’re gonna miss the memory, at least make it a good one.”
+He caught my eye: “If you’re gonna miss the memory, at least make it a good one.”

-Now, I enforce one device-free meal per week.
+Now I enforce one device-free meal per week.
 No screens, just faces.

 Key Takeaway: You won’t remember the 200th photo in your camera roll.
 You’ll remember the laughter you almost missed while taking it.